 A young mother concluded with the preparation of a very delicious dish of fried rice with chicken.
 The aroma that originated from the dish was so inspiring and tempting to any sense of smell that encountered it.
 Her little son Felix witnessed the preparation of the meal as he entered the kitchen several times to ask his mother one baseless question or the other in a bid to check if the cooking was done.
-However the mother had given him and his younger sister some other food and had also told them that the rice dish was meant for dinner and that would be the only time it would be served.
+However, the mother had given him and his younger sister some other food and had also told them that the rice dish was meant for dinner and that would be the only time it would be served.

 After cooking, the mother of Felix went to have her shower and later decided to have a nap while awaiting her husband to come back from work.
-Felix couldn’t understand why his mother would not let him have a little portion of the mouth-watering dish before dinner; he wished he could taste a little, much as he had perceived a dozen dose of the aroma.
+Felix couldn’t understand why his mother would not let him have a little portion of the mouth-watering dish before dinner; he wished he could taste a little, much as he had perceived a dozen doses of the aroma.
 On her part, Felix’s mother felt obligated to stand by her instruction for the children not to eat in-between meals.
-The mother almost falling into deep sleep when she felt someone touching her hand; it was Felix!
+The mother almost falling into a deep sleep when she felt someone touching her hand; it was Felix!
 As she opened her dreamy eyes to see who it was, Felix said: “mummy your face looks like you want to eat fried rice!”
 Felix’s mother could not hold her laughter.
 She knew that Felix wanted to ask to be given some fried rice but he could not get down asking for it.
 He wanted it but at the same time he was not ready to ask for it with humility; he rather put the need on his mother.

 Humility is a very rare virtue.
 This is largely because it is contrary to our natural aptitudes as it involves being self-effacing.
 From its Latin root humus (earth or soil) it means being down-to-earth, deflating oneself.
 It resonates with synonyms like meekness, submission, modesty, lack of vanity, self-abasement, diffidence, etc. For Maimonides, it is the middle way or the golden mean.
 If humility is needful in our interactions and relationships with our fellow human beings, it is really more needful in our communication with God in the context of prayers.